throughputer/estimator_lib/README.md

 Methods are documented within `estimator.js`.

-### Premonition API
+### Predictor API

-The file `premonition.js` utilizes `estimator.js` to provide a simpler API for using the Estimator in a mode where the input variables are values from a history.
+The file `predictor.js` utilizes `estimator.js` to provide a simpler API for using the Estimator in a mode where the input variables are values from a history.

-Methods are documented within `premonition.js`.
+Methods are documented within `predictor.js`.

 # Connecting the Estimator Microservice